-Yes, traveling looks glamorous, especially when you keep scrolling and get flooded with bucketlist-worthy marvellous destinations.
+Yes, travelling looks glamorous, especially when you keep scrolling and get flooded with bucket list-worthy marvellous destinations.
 Some people get jealous, but others know you need to think outside the box to do it, it requires sacrifices and a little change in your lifestyle.

 Open up a new savings account

 I bet you didn’t expect that, did you?
 And I am being a little sarcastic here.
 But in order to be able to save money, you need to do it correctly.
 How many of you get your paycheck, spend it and then put what’s left in a savings account?
 Guilty as charged here!
 I used to do that too before I started to travel, now I have a long list of priorities and on top of my list, I have my savings account.
 I’m not going to lie, it is not easy, especially at the beginning, but now I live by the quote: “Do not save what’s left after spending, but spend what’s left after saving.”

 Track your spendings

 Whether you use a spreadsheet or an app to do it, this is crucial for managing your finances.
 Not only it will be so much easier to set more realistic financial goals but this will also uncover hidden money leaks.
 You will have a better understanding of your spending habits and doing this will help you discipline yourself to always spend less… and on the things that make you happy.
 I am using Spendee and I love that it gives you a visual representation of what you’re spending.
 (And YES!
 The majority of my money is spent on travel #priorities)